kenmcgowan/paylocity/README.md

 The configuration files included with the source code should be sufficient to build and run the application without having to adjust any settings.

-### Building and testing the api
+### Building and testing the API
 The API was built using MS Visual Studio 2017 Community Edition.
 You can either open the solution file with a suitable version of Visual Studio or you can build the solution using the `dotnet` cli.
-Throughout these instructions, I'll describe how to build, run tests, and run the app using command line tools
+Throughout the rest of these instructions, I'll describe how to build, run tests, and run the app using command line tools

 ```
-# Build the solution, then run unit and integration tests.

 # First make sure you're in the /api folder.
 cd api

-# To build the API solution:
+# Build the API solution:
 dotnet build

 # Run unit tests